IstoVisio · B2B · Desktop app · Science

 ISTOVISIO · January 2025

-This platform helps scientists explore massive, complex datasets and reveal patterns they couldn’t see before.
+Helps scientists explore massive, complex datasets and reveal patterns they couldn’t see before.

 I was the sole designer, and I owned the problem framing, scope, design direction, and final sign-off.
-I worked directly with two engineers and collaborated closely on feasibility, performance constraints, and trade-offs.
+I worked directly with two engineers and collaborated on feasibility, performance constraints, and trade-offs.

 PROBLEM